Tea tree oil as a bed bug remedy

 - Wall outlets and switch plates

-- Spray application: For large surfaces and preventative treatment
+- Spray application: Use for large surface areas and prevention.

-- Cotton ball spot treatment: For visible bugs and concentrated areas
+- Cotton ball spot treatment: Target visible bugs or concentrated areas.

 ---|---|---|---|